HazouPH/android_device_motorola_smi/README.md

 Repository is not yet a fully working tree.
 There are still some parts missing.

 What will build and work:
-Build for recovery and AOSP
+- Recovery

-What doenst work, but builds:
+What doenst work, but builds and boots:
-The build for CM doenst work ATM.
-CM has an ARM based source.

-AOSP specific patches.
-In the "patch" folder are specific AOSP4.2.2 patches. execute "applypatches.sh" always after a new "repo sync" and before a build.

-For building 4.2.2, overwrite or add those repositories:
-- external/alsa-lib
-- external/alsa-utils
-- external/bluetooth
-- external/busybox
-- external/rdnssd
+- CM
-- vendor/authentec
+- AOSP

-Source from Turl, STS-dev-team, motorola and HazouPH
+Source from Turl, Oxavelar, motorola and HazouPH

 Still to do for fully working tree:
 - Make smi Hall modules (Dont have all the sources)
 - Ramdisk build working
-- Add CM10 patches for building
+- Adding some extra patches